Adventure Journal2022 HARVEST ADVENTURES

 Farming also relies on the bounty.
 As important psychologically as it is economically, the bountiful harvest resets the decks.
 Nature delivers, and we watch the bounty in absolute awe.

 Let’s be blunt: the last five years have severely tested this belief.
+Natural disasters and climate change hit wine country.
 Since our last bounty, in 2017, here’s the harvest score card:

 2018: smoke year, dropped fruit to the ground